TellieEngineering/qa-assessment/README.md

 Tellie provides &quot;Tiles&quot; to users.
 Tiles are the main primitive with which users build their sites.
 There are several different Tile types, from tiles that display an image, that display a set of links, that play media, etc. This component manages what tiles appear on a user&#39;s site (and in what order on Mobile).

-- Must match designs exactly (pixel perfect)
+- Must match designs exactly (pixel perfect colors, spacing, fonts, etc.)
 - Clicking Add Tile should show a popup with three tile types: Image, Links, and Shop
 - Clicking an item in the Add Tile popup should add that tile type to the tile list below
 - User should not be able to add more than 5 tiles